Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-05-04-basketball.markdown

 |           97    |          102    |                0 |        0.344828 |
 |           98.75 |           92.25 |                1 |        0.753086 |

+# How good is Vegas at predicting NBA games?

 The script *odds_analysis.py* does some analysis on how well Vegas predicts the outcomes of the games during this time period.
-In the data there are 15211 games.
+In the data there are 15,211 games.
 Of these games, Vegas correctly predicted the winner 68.25% of the time.

-There are some other interesting statistics from the Vegas odds data, though these statistics will not be used anywhere else in the project.
 The average score (home or away) error is 8.41 points, with 66.62% of the score predictions being within 10 points.
 308 times either the home or away team's score is predicted exactly correct.
-2 times both the home and away teams score in the same game is predicted correctly.
+Twice both the home and away teams score in the same game is predicted correctly.
 The average spread error is 6.98 points, with 35.26% of the spread predictions within 3 points.
 The average over/under prediction error is 13.83 points, with 45.65% of the over/under predictions within 10 points.

 ## Models and Predictions

-# Model Preprocessing
+# Pre-processing

+In this section, I record the pre-processing that was done to all the data before making predictions along with some explanation for the conventions.

-The first 10 games of the season were taken out of the data for small sample size reasons.
-In these cases, there are not enough games earlier in the season for the data to have any hope of being predictive.
-The years before 2007 were taken out of the NBA games data to make the years of the NBA games data match the years of odds data.
-Also, any preseason and postseason games were removed from the datasets.
+The first 10 games of each season for each team were taken out of the data for small sample size reasons.
+One could not hope to make good predictions based on the statistics during before these games.

+To make the betting odds data and NBA games data match, the years before 2007 were taken out of the NBA games data, and any preseason and postseason games were removed from the NBA games data and betting odds data.

-For each game only the top 8 players in order of average points on each team were kept, so only the more relevant players are considered.
+For each game and each team, only the top 9 players in order of minutes played were kept.
+This way only the more relevant players statistics are considered.
+One may disagree with the convention to apriori keep players based on their minutes played in the game one wants to predict.
+The reason for this convention is to attempt to recreate the information one has at the beginning of the game about the players that will play in the game.
+Using cumulative stats to decide which players to keep for each game do not capture when a player misses a game due to injury or suspension, while someone betting on the game (as well as Las Vegas when making the closing odds) has this information.
+A serious basketball fan could predict at the beginning of a game with good accuracy which 8 players on a team would play the highest minutes.

+The script *pre_processing.py* does all to the *full_stats_running.csv* dataset, and then creates input and output dataframes to input into the machine learning models.
+It creates one input dataframe for player statistics, one for team statistics, and one for player and team statistics.
+The output dataframe is the column of *full_stats_running.csv* that says whether or not the home team won the game.
+This script also does the training, validation, and test splitting of the data, which is discussed in the following section.

+The support vector machine and multi-layer perceptron models have the extra pre-processing step of the scaling the features to make them uniform.
+The data was scaled using ``StandardScaler`` from ``sklearn.preprocessing`` to make the columns have mean 0 and variance 1.

+# Training and Validation

+The naive models were run on all the games since there is no training and validation for these models.

-For the logistic regression and multi-layer perceptron models, the 2018-19 and 2019-20 games data was held out as a test set.
-The 2007-08 through 2017-18 seasons data was split 80%, 20% for training and validation.
-On the other hand, the naive models were run on all the games data since there is no training and validation in these models.
+For the machine learning models, the 2018-19 and 2019-20 seasons were held out as a test set, and the 2007-08 through 2017-18 seasons were split 80%, 20% for training and validation respectively.
+In the training, validation, and test data there are 9,113 games, 2,279 games, and 1,790 games respectively.

-For the multi-layer perceptron model, the data was scaled using ``StandardScaler`` from ``sklearn.preprocessing`` to make the columns have mean 0 and values in the range -1 to 1.
+For each of the machine learning models, the model hyperparameters were tuned using the training and and validation data to avoid overfitting and underfitting.
+Each model has it's own script that does this, with obvious naming conventions.
+The script *test.py* runs all the models with the determined hyperparameters on the training, validation, and test data.
+For each of these models we record the percent correct on the training, validation, and test data.

 # Naive Models